1977 Tampa Bay Buccaneers season: 0–26 losing streak ends

 "It was the greatest victory in the history of the world.
 This is a habit I could get accustomed to", McKay joked through a megaphone, standing on top of a parked car, to a crowd of 8,000 celebrating fans around team headquarters.
 They gathered to greet the team two hours before the team plane arrived from New Orleans; the crowd caused police to close the street.
 Howard Cosell honored the Buccaneers’ first victory by choosing it as the lead game for the halftime highlights of ABC TV's Monday Night Football broadcast, and interviewed McKay by telephone during the game.
 Bill Cosby, guest hosting for Carson on Tonight, performed a five-minute comedy routine on the win.
 Audiences in NFL stadiums around the country cheered when they heard of the victory; dozens of people, including NFL Commissioner Pete Rozelle and McVay, sent telegrams or called to congratulate the team and McKay.
-Comedian George Burns, playing God in Oh, God!, took credit for what his telegram described as a miracle more difficult than the parting of the Red Sea or the 1969 New York Mets.
+Comedian George Burns, playing God in Oh, God!, took credit for what his telegram described as a miracle more difficult than the parting of the Red Sea or the 1969 Mets.

 Both the St. Petersburg Times and Tampa Tribunes "BUCS WIN" headlines used gigantic, wartime-suitable font sizes; local radio stations spent hours discussing only the victory; one TV station did a live special report; and two other stations broadcast 30-minute specials the day after.
 Fans rushed to buy tickets for the last game of the season, increasing projected attendance by 50% and forcing the ticket office to stay open late.
 Tampa television had never shown Buccaneers home games because of NFL blackout rules; when discussing the possibility that the next game might sell out and be broadcast, owner Hugh Culverhouse admitted that he had never expected the team to do so.
 No Buccaneers were honored with Pro Bowl selections following the season, although it was believed that Lee Roy Selmon, Dave Lewis, and Dave Pear would all have been chosen had they played on a playoff contender.